 Click to send email

-Our Annual Associate and Donation Drive is in progress!
-If you would like to become an associate and/or support us with a contribution, please join or donate today using our secure donation site or the printable form.
+Our Annual Membership and Donation Drive is in progress!
+If you would like to become a member and/or support us with a contribution, please join or donate today using our secure donation site or the printable form.
 Annual dues are $75.00 which helps with the preservation of the ship and promotion of onboard activities.
-To join or donate, click here to visit our Associate and Donations Page.
+To join, click here to visit our Membership and Donations Page.
 You can also make a donation without joining by clicking this button:

 Visiting the N.S.
 Savannah